 This is a major challenge on a pilgrimage.
 How do we viscerally connect to the landscape and environment and become part of the story?
 How do we move beyond merely witnessing a journey and become truly part of it?

 What’s called for here is getting out of your head!
 To put aside your everyday worries, concerns, inner dialogues – pressing the pause button – and living in the eternal now.
 But this is not an easy task!

-How is it done?
+How do you do that?
 Meditation?
 Drink?
 Drugs?
 Fasting?
 Yoga?
 Walking?

-The pilgrimage itself should become the ‘liminal space’ that creates an altered state within you, where your soul starts to re-awaken.
+The pilgrimage itself should become the ‘liminal space’ that creates an altered state within you.
+A state where your soul starts to re-awaken.

 We’ve experienced this more than once on our van journeys: time slows down when you enter certain landscapes.
 We’ve noticed this most clearly on our road trips around the island of Anglesey and again on the Isle of Skye.

 Stage 6: leads to a more visionary appreciation of the land, seeing it as a place where heaven and earth touch.
 Here we are seeing with the eyes of spirit

 Like looking at and fully appreciating great works of art.
 To get the most from a pilgrimage you need to approach it in a certain way, an altered state if you like, similar to a state of reverie.